fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 # Start-ServiceFabricPartitionDataLoss

 ## SYNOPSIS
-Starts to perform a data loss test on a partition.
+Starts to perform a data loss fault on a partition of a stateful Service Fabric service.
+For details about how to invoke a dataloss, see the [Invoke Data Loss](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-use-data-loss-api) article.

 ## SYNTAX
+The various ways to specify or to choose the partition to invoke data loss on are as follows:

-### PartitionId
+### Using PartitionId
 ```
 Start-ServiceFabricPartitionDataLoss -OperationId <Guid> -DataLossMode <DataLossMode> -PartitionId <Guid>
  -ServiceName <Uri> [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

-### ServiceNamePartitionUniformedInt
+### Using ServiceNamePartitionUniformedInt
 ```
 Start-ServiceFabricPartitionDataLoss -OperationId <Guid> -DataLossMode <DataLossMode> -ServiceName <Uri>
  [-PartitionKindUniformInt64] -PartitionKey <String> [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

-### ServiceNameRandomPartition
+### Using ServiceNameRandomPartition
 ```
 Start-ServiceFabricPartitionDataLoss -OperationId <Guid> -DataLossMode <DataLossMode> -ServiceName <Uri>
  [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

-### ServiceNamePartitionSingleton
+### Using ServiceNamePartitionSingleton
 ```
 Start-ServiceFabricPartitionDataLoss -OperationId <Guid> -DataLossMode <DataLossMode> -ServiceName <Uri>
  [-PartitionKindSingleton] [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

-### ServiceNamePartitionNamed
+### Using ServiceNamePartitionNamed
 ```
 Start-ServiceFabricPartitionDataLoss -OperationId <Guid> -DataLossMode <DataLossMode> -ServiceName <Uri>
  [-PartitionKindNamed] -PartitionKey <String> [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Start-ServiceFabricPartitionDataLoss** cmdlet initiates an operation to perform a data loss test on a stateful service partition in Azure Service Fabric.
+The **Start-ServiceFabricPartitionDataLoss** cmdlet initiates a data loss on a stateful service partition in Azure Service Fabric.
 To run this cmdlet, **FaultAnalysisService** must be enabled.

-Run this cmdlet to perform a data loss test only for partitions for stateful services.
+Run this cmdlet to perform a data loss fault only for partitions for stateful services.
-Do not use this cmdlet to perform a data loss test for system services.
+Do not use this cmdlet to perform a data loss for system services.

-You can check the progress of the operation by using the [Get-ServiceFabricPartitionDataLossProgress](./Get-ServiceFabricPartitionDataLossProgress) cmdlet.
+You can check the progress of the fault by using the [Get-ServiceFabricPartitionDataLossProgress](./Get-ServiceFabricPartitionDataLossProgress) cmdlet.

 After you start **Start-ServiceFabricPartitionDataLoss**, you cannot reverse it.
 Calling [Stop-ServiceFabricTestCommand](./Stop-ServiceFabricTestCommand.md) only stops execution and cleans up the internal system state; it does not restore data if the command has progressed far enough to cause data loss.